 Students enrolled in individual research or individual study graduate courses (299 or 299D) shall be graded on a Satisfactory or Unsatisfactory only basis.

-In courses being undertaken on a Satisfactory or Unsatisfactory basis, the grade of Satisfactory shall be awarded only for work which otherwise would receive a grade of B- or better and shall be awarded in undergraduate courses only for work which otherwise would receive a grade of C- or better.
+In courses being undertaken on a Satisfactory or Unsatisfactory basis, the grade of Satisfactory shall be awarded only for work which otherwise would receive a grade of B- or better and shall be awarded in undergraduate courses only for work which otherwise would receive a grade of C- or better, with the exception of courses that are approved to satisfy the Entry Level Writing Requirement, where the grade of Satisfactory shall be awarded only for work which otherwise would receive a grade of C or better (Davis Division Regulation 521C).
 Units thus earned shall be counted in satisfaction of degree requirements but disregarded in determining a student’s grade point average.
 No credit shall be allowed for work graded Unsatisfactory.

 Grading variance requests submitted before the first class meeting must include a copy of the syllabus detailing the change of grade mode.
-Students should be advised that they can reinstate the original grade mode for P/NP courses by bringing the class syllabus to the Office of the University Registrar and filing a Undergraduate Course Change form.
+Students should be advised that they can reinstate the original grade mode for P/NP courses by completing the Undergraduate Course Change form.

 Repetition of Courses

-Repetition of courses not authorized by the Davis Division Committee on Courses of Instruction to be taken more than once for credit is subject to the following conditions.
+Repetition of courses not authorized by the Academic Senate Committee on Courses of Instruction to be taken more than once for credit is subject to the following conditions.

-An undergraduate student may repeat only those courses in which he or she received a grade of D, F, or Not Passed, as well as courses in which a grade of I has become permanent on the student's record because the work was not completed within three years, as described in (C) above.
+An undergraduate student may repeat only those courses in which the student received a grade of D+, a C- or below for any course that is approved to satisfy the Entry Level Writing Requirement (see Davis Division Regulation 521.C.2), or a grade of Not Passed, as well as courses in which a grade of I has become permanent on the student's record because the work was not completed within three years.
 Departments may restrict repetition of a course if it is a prerequisite for a course already completed with a grade of C- or better.
-Courses in which a grade of D or F has been earned may not be repeated on a Passed or Not Passed basis.
+Courses in which a letter grade has been assigned may not be repeated on a Passed or Not Passed basis.

-A graduate student, with the consent of the appropriate graduate adviser and the Dean of Graduate Studies, may repeat any course in which he or she received a grade of C, D, F or Unsatisfactory, as well as courses in which a grade of I has become permanent on the student’s record because the work was not completed within three years, as described in (C) above, up to a maximum of three courses for all courses repeated.
-Courses in which a grade of C, D, or F has been earned may not be repeated on a Satisfactory or Unsatisfactory basis.
+A graduate student, with the consent of the appropriate graduate advisor and the Dean of Graduate Studies, may repeat any course in which the student received a letter grade of C+ or below, or a grade of Unsatisfactory, as well as courses in which a grade of I has become permanent on the student’s record because the work was not completed within three years, up to a maximum of three courses for all courses repeated.
+Courses in which a letter grade has been assigned may not be repeated on a Satisfactory or Unsatisfactory basis.

 Repetition of a course more than once requires approval by the appropriate dean in all instances.